DNSC-6290-Group-6/Assignments/README.md

 * The follwing group members that worked on developing the EBM model include Runzhe Tang, Qian Xie, and Matias Roca.

 ## 2.)
 Intended Use
-* The EBM model in this project is beneficial because it can predict the annual percentage rate (APR) charged for a mortgage while taking into consideration fairness, security and accuracy using mortgage, debt, and income information from the Home Mortgage Disclosure Act (HDMA) data.
+* The EBM model can predict the annual percentage rate (APR) charged for a mortgage while taking into consideration fairness, security and accuracy using mortgage, debt, and income information from the Home Mortgage Disclosure Act (HDMA) data.
 * The intended users for this model are for people interested in learning how to implement an EBM model.
 * Although the model's intended purpose is to accurately predict APR charged for a mortgage, it can also serve as a template for other users to better understand how to implement an EBM model that takes discrimination, security, and privacy into consideration.
+* The EBM model was designed to address:

 ### 2a.)
-The EBM model was designed to address:
-* Discrimination by testing and remediating using adverse impact ratio (AIR).
+Discrimination by testing and remediating using adverse impact ratio (AIR).
 * Figure 1 shows a simple random grid on a two dimensional plot with AIR on the x-axis and area under the curve (AUC) on the y-axis which yields various options for accurate and less discriminatory models.

 #### Figure 1: Grid Search AIR vs AUC
 ![](images/gridsearch.png)

-* Security by conducting a white-hat model extraction attack and identifying vulnerabilities.
+### 2b.)
+Security by conducting a white-hat model extraction attack and identifying vulnerabilities.
 * Figure 2 shows a stolen decision tree model that was used to craft highly effective adversarial examples which allowed the group to identify vulnerabilities.

 #### Figure 2: Stolen Decision Tree Model
 ![](images/stolen_dt.png)

-* Accuracy by conducting residual analysis and remediating discovered bugs.
+### 2c.)
+Accuracy by conducting residual analysis and remediating discovered bugs.
 * Figure 3 shows the residual analysis that was conducted to determine that the model struggles to predict when customers will recieve a high-priced loan correctly.
-     * If your 'high_priced 1' value is less than 0.1, the EBM model is shocked and model must be debugged.
+  * If your 'high_priced 1' value is less than 0.2, the EBM model is shocked and model must be debugged.

 #### Figure 3: Residual Analysis Plot
 ![](images/residualanalysis.png)